mattiaa32-lgtm/DelightfulChurros/README.md

 of this: descriptions, evaluations and values were three routes and are now one, selected by `mode`.

+## What happens by itself

+`js/upkeep.js` runs the recurring work so it does not depend on being remembered.
+After a record is added: reload, fill its release year, snapshot the collection value, resume pricing.
+Once a week: sync from Discogs, fill years for anything new, take a value snapshot.
+Each remembers when it last ran, so opening the app twice in a morning does not repeat it.
+All owner-only.

 ## Pricing

 Per-record prices are one Discogs call each against a 60-a-minute ceiling, so